Liposuction in Birmingham AL

 Liposuction may be used to reduce localized fat deposits of the:

-Abdomen and Thighs Liposuction
+- Abdomen and waist.

 Liposuction Candidates